 Mandatory facility "Orientation" date and time is noted on the course calendar.
 Additional instructions regarding directions to the assigned facility, parking fees, etc., will be given in class.

 Dress code includes the wearing of school uniform.

-Wear your school name tag at all times in the clinical setting.
+Always wear your school name tag in the clinical setting.
 You may be required to get an additional photo and badge at some facilities.

 Student Activities during the Clinical Day